ozkary/ozkary.github.io/_posts/2023/2023-05-27-data-engineering-process-fundamentals-pipeline-orchestration-exercise.md

 #### Docker Container Component

 Since we are running our pipeline on a Docker container, we also want to write a component which can manage that technical concern.
 This allow us to pull the Docker image from Docker Hub when we are ready to deploy and run the pipeline.
-We will learn more as we create our Docker deployment definition.
+We will learn more about deployments as we create our Docker deployment definition.

 ```python